conda-forge/pytorch-cpu-feedstock/recipe/README.md

    a.
 If `megabuild` is enabled, we build against a fixed Python version.
       Otherwise, we build using the final Python version.

-   b.
-If CUDA support is enabled, we build with `magma` disabled first.
-      Then we copy the resulting library, and rebuild with `magma` enabled.
-      This way, we obtain the two version of the library to repackage.

-2. For the `libtorch` and `libtorch-cuda-linalg` packages, we manually install files that were prepared earlier.
+2. For the `libtorch` package, we manually install files that were prepared earlier.

 3. For the final `pytorch` package(s), we invoke `pip install` to build and install the complete package.
 Importantly, this reuses previously built